aralroca/prerender-macro/README.md

 </figure>

-### How it works?
+### How does it work?

-This plugin transforms the previous code to this code:
+This plugin transforms the previous code into this code:

 ```tsx
 import { prerender } from "prerender-macro/prerender" with { "type": "macro" };